neherlab/treetime/docs/dev/developer.guide.md

 # These particular commands are specific for Ubuntu Linux and will work on some other Debian-based Linux distros.
 # Refer to documentation of your operating system to find how to install these dependencies.
 sudo apt-get update
-sudo apt-get install --yes bash clang curl gcc gfortran git make pkg-config libssl-dev protobuf-compiler
+sudo apt-get install bash clang curl gcc gfortran git make pkg-config protobuf-compiler libopenblas-dev

 # (optional) if you want to enable png image output ("png" cargo feature, see below), then add
-sudo apt-get install --yes libfontconfig1-dev
+sudo apt-get install libfontconfig1-dev

 # Install Rustup, the Rust version manager (https://www.rust-lang.org/tools/install)
 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | bash -s -- -y